gsathya/gsathya.github.io/content/blog/ssa-react-compiler/ssa-react-compiler.md

 }
 ```

+This code is now correct!

 ### Compiler theory

 To recap, we've talked about tracking values separately with temporary identifiers and tracking the flow of values across control flow with a "choose" function.

 Interestingly, a classical compiler transformation called [Static single-assignment form](https://en.wikipedia.org/wiki/Static_single-assignment_form) (SSA) does exactly this!
-Tracking new values and re-assignments by creating a new temporary values is the core part of the SSA transform.
-The "choose" function we talked about earlier is simply the "phi" (Φ) function defined in the SSA form.
+Tracking new values and re-assignments by creating a new temporary value is the core part of the SSA transform.
+The "_choose_" function we talked about earlier is simply the "_phi_" (Φ) function defined in the SSA form.

 The exact SSA transformation that the React compiler uses is from the excellent [Simple and Efficient Construction of Static Single
 Assignment Form](https://c9x.me/compile/bib/braun13cc.pdf) paper.